azureskydiver/db4o/sync4o/README.txt

 sync4o may be used under the GNU General Public License, GPL.
 You should have received a copy of the GPL with the download.

+Original author of this software is Neil Macintosh <neil.macintosh@gmail.com>
+Adaptation to the GA release of Funambol 3.0 done by German Viscuso <germanviscuso@gmail.com>